CORE Archives

 Dear Friends and Supporters of CORE,

 This morning over breakfast I read an article about “effective altruism,” a new movement among young adults to be strategic as well as passionate in their philanthropy.
 They advocate looking at the “hard numbers” to decide where their gifts of their time, talent, and treasure will be most effective.
+Not everything is so easily measured in numbers, but in this spirit, and with great excitement, I am writing to share with you the early “returns” on your investment in CORE.
+With your help, we have made great strides in the past year to pilot and refine our groundbreaking new approach to community change-making. |

 We’re off and running!
 Earlier this year we held the inaugural round of our matchmaking and matching grant program.
 Through this process, we assist social change organizations in their quest to find consultants (think “personal trainer”) as they build their capacity (think “core strength) to be more effective, sustainable, and joyful in meeting their missions.